A World Class Cannabis Company

 - Currently in negotiations with several provinces for supply agreements for the recreational market.

-- The Duncan Facility: current production capacity of ~1,000 kg/year.
+- The Duncan Facility has a current production capacity of approximately 1,000 kilograms per year.

-- Three expansion plans underway to deliver 20,000kg+ production capacvity by the end of 2018.
+- Three expansion plans underway to deliver over 20,000 kilograms of production capacity.

 - Satipharm is expanding sales across the EU and in Australia as well as preparing for its cannabis-based Gelpell® microgel capsules to be imported into Canada.